-The Banking Committee on Banking Supervision (BCBS) has introduced a number of fundamental reforms to the international regulatory framework to strengthen the regulation, supervision and risk management of the banking sector.
-The reforms known as “Basel III” introduce more onerous capital requirements for credit institutions and amend the existing standards of Basel I and II.
+The Banking Committee on Banking Supervision (BCBS) introduced a number of fundamental reforms to the international regulatory framework to strengthen the regulation, supervision and risk management of the banking sector.
+Basel III introduces more onerous capital requirements for credit institutions and amends the Basel I and II standards.

 - Capital Requirements Directive (CRD IV) 2013/36/EU

 6 May 2016 - The Basel Committee on Banking Supervision has published a document containing additional guidance for completing the internal ratings-based (IRB) quantitative impact study (QIS).
 The document is to be used to assist in completing the QIS, launched in April 2016, to collect data on the impact of proposals contained in the Basel Committee’s Consultative Document on Reducing variation in credit risk-weighted assets - constraints on the use of internal model approaches which was published 24 March 2016. document sets out the draft edits proposed at the working group level to the internal ratings-based (IRB) approach for credit risk to give effect to the proposals set out in the consultation document.

 - Additional guidance for completing the IRB quantitative impact study